Sick? Don’t prepare food for others!

 Three groups got ill after eating at a restaurant where several food handlers had also been ill.
 Outbreaks were also associated with events like holiday parties and holiday potlucks, where foods were likely prepared and served by recently ill people.

-“We’re also getting lots of probable norovirus outbreaks in other areas of the state,” Quinlisk added.
-“This virus can be a real holiday spoiler, making your friends and loved ones sick for several days.
-So, if you are or have been sick, you’ll just have to wait for the next opportunity to make your signature fudge-you’re off until 48 hours after your symptoms have stopped!”
+“We’re also getting lots anecdotal reports of probable norovirus outbreaks in other areas of the state,” Quinlisk added.
+“This can be a real holiday spoiler, making your friends and loved ones sick for several days.
+So, if you are or have been sick, you’ll just have to wait for the next opportunity to make your signature fudge-you’re off kitchen duty until 48 hours after your symptoms have stopped!”

 To learn more about norovirus, visit www.idph.state.ia.us/Cade/Foodborne.aspx.